l3uddz/traktarr/README.md

 `anticipated`, `popular`, `trending`, `boxoffice` (movies only) - Specify how many items from each Trakt list to find.

-`watched` - Adds items that are the most watched by unique Trakt users (mutliple viewings excluded).
+`watched` - Adds items that are the most watched by unique Trakt users (multiple viewings excluded).

   - `watched` / `watched_weekly` - Most watched in the week.